gabrielsroka/OktaAPI.psm1/README.md

 **To Install on PowerShell 4 or older**

-1. `$env:PSModulePath` contains a list of folders where modules live (e.g., C:\Users\Administrator\Documents\WindowsPowerShell\Modules).
+1. `$env:PSModulePath` contains a list of folders where modules live (e.g., `C:\Users\Administrator\Documents\WindowsPowerShell\Modules`).
-Create a new folder in a folder in your module path called OktaAPI (e.g., C:\Users\Administrator\Documents\WindowsPowerShell\Modules\OktaAPI).
+Create a new folder in a folder in your module path called OktaAPI (e.g., `C:\Users\Administrator\Documents\WindowsPowerShell\Modules\OktaAPI`).
 2. Copy OktaAPI.psm1 to the new folder: Modules\OktaAPI
 3. Copy CallOktaAPI.ps1.
 It has sample code.
 Replace `YOUR_API_TOKEN` and `YOUR_ORG` with your values or use OktaAPISettings.ps1.

 **Might I also suggest a GUI/IDE and debugging tools**

+- [Visual Studio Code](https://code.visualstudio.com) and the [PowerShell Extension](https://code.visualstudio.com/docs/languages/powershell) (on Windows, [macOS](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos), or Linux).
+See also [Using VS Code for PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/components/vscode/using-vscode).
 - [PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/components/ise/introducing-the-windows-powershell-ise) (Windows-only).
 It comes pre-installed with most Windows versions (including Server).
 It's basic, but better than the command-line.
 It's in maintenance mode and no new features are likely to be added, so you might consider Visual Studio Code.
-- [Visual Studio Code](https://code.visualstudio.com) and the [PowerShell Extension](https://code.visualstudio.com/docs/languages/powershell) (on Windows, [macOS](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-macos), or Linux).
-See also [Using VS Code for PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/core-powershell/vscode/using-vscode).
-It's very powerful, but maybe not as well integrated with PowerShell as the ISE.
 - [Fiddler](https://www.telerik.com/download/fiddler) - web debugging proxy.

 # Converting JSON to PowerShell